 The competition challenges graduate researchers to present their research in a 60 second, eye-catching digital display.
 Using a pre-supplied template, entrants are tasked with developing a striking looped presentation to encapsulate their research projects in short, engaging, digital narratives.

-The winner of the local heat will represent the University of Melbourne in the online 2019 International Visualise Your Thesis Competition.
+This year's local heat winner, Carmen Glanville (PhD student) with her presentation 'Protecting Pets by Changing People' will represent the University of Melbourne in the online 2019 International Visualise Your Thesis Competition.

 Registrations opened on Monday 1 July 2019.